bmatern/epitope-demo/README.md

 Patient_O,A*02:01,A*01:01,B*07:02,B*08:01,C*07:01,C*07:02,DRB1*15:01,DRB1*03:01,DQB1*06:02,DQB1*02:01
 `

 The patient is not immunized, which means that he doesn’t have detectable levels of preformed HLA antibodies.
-The father of patient O. (Donor O) is willing to donate her kidney to his son, but donor O has blood group A. The HLA typing of donor O. is the following:
+The father of patient O. is willing to donate her kidney to his son.
+The HLA typing of the father is the following:

 `
 Father,A*02:01,A*02:01,B*08:01,B*07:02,C*06:02,C*07:01,DRB1*03:01,DRB1*13:01,DQB1*06:02,DQB1*02:02